Regulation of Financial Services (Land Transactions) Act 2005

-The Regulation of Financial Services (Land Transactions) Act 2005 (c 24) is an Act of the Parliament of the United Kingdom.
-The purpose of the Act is to allow Ijara products and flexible tenure products to be regulated by the Financial Services Authority.
+The Regulation of Financial Services (Land Transactions) Act 2005 (c.
+24) is an act of the Parliament of the United Kingdom.

+The purpose of the act is to allow Ijara products and flexible tenure products to be regulated by the Financial Services Authority.
-Section 1 - Financial Services and Markets Act 2000: regulated activities

-This section inserts paragraph 23A of Part 2 of Schedule 2 to the Financial Services and Markets Act 2000.
+Background

+The Labour MP, David Stewart had proposed such a scheme in January 2005 through a private members' bill.

+Provisions

+The act was designed to provide protections for elderly people in relation to certain kinds of equity release scheme through the Financial Ombudsman.

-Section 2 - Short title and commencement
+Section 2 – Short title and commencement

-Section 2(1) authorises the citation of the Act by a short title.
+Section 2(1) authorises the citation of the act by a short title.

-Section 2(2) provides that the Act came into force at the end of the period of two months that began on the date on which it was passed.
+Section 2(2) provides that the act came into force at the end of the period of two months that began on the date on which it was passed.
 The word "months" means calendar months.
-The day (that is to say, 19 December 2005) on which the Act was passed (that is to say, received royal assent) is included in the period of two months.
-This means that the Act came into force on 19 February 2006.
+The day (that is to say, 19 December 2005) on which the act was passed (that is to say, received royal assent) is included in the period of two months.
+This means that the act came into force on 19 February 2006.